Kiwinov/Kiwinov/README.md

 Hello!
-I'm Samarth; I'm an undergrad student currently interested in web development and competitive programming.
+I'm Samarth, an undergrad student interested in machine learning and competitive programming.
 I'm learning data structures and algorithms right now.
 I'm looking to collaborate in hackathons